Metadata Management: Benefits, Automation, Use cases, and Framework

 - Rights management metadata (e.g., copyright information, license agreements) is a subset of administrative metadata that refers to intellectual property rights.

-- Provenance metadata (e.g., ownership, change logs, versioning records) tracks when something is created, changes, or is duplicated.
+- Provenance metadata (e.g., ownership, change logs, versioning records) tracks when something is created, changed, or duplicated.

 - Preservation metadata (e.g., technical, rights management, and provenance metadata) helps maintain certain objects and files over time.
 This includes information that is essentially required for a system to interact with a specific file.